Eshlyn greets you

 “Damn… Well then, for her sake.
 I hope you're wrong.”

 She nodded slowly, thumb tracing the edge of my knuckle.
 “I admire that about you.
-You might not hope for yourself… but you always do for others.”
+You might not hope for yourself… But you do for others.”

 I chuckled.
 “Might want to get your eyes checked.
 I’m more ‘disaster with good intentions’ than anything admirable.”